simonkovtyk/rss-feed/README.md

 ✅ **Discord:** Configure and call webhooks with your personal styled messages (no branding is done by me).

 *Currently only Discord is supported, but I am working on Telegram.
-If you are still missing a integration, [consider creating a feature-request or pull-request](#contributing)*
+If you are still missing an integration, [consider creating a feature-request or pull-request](#contributing)*

 ## Installation